What’s the Difference Between Alzheimer’s and Dementia?

 Specifically for Alzheimer’s, symptoms generally worsen over time as the disease can affect multiple functions of the brain.
 Early on in the diagnosis of Alzheimer’s, difficulty remembering new information is a common symptom as the disease primarily impacts the part of the brain that is associated with learning.
 As Alzheimer’s progresses, the symptoms become much more severe, which include behavior changes, confusion, and disorientation.
 Later on, walking, speaking, and swallowing become difficult.

-Alzheimer’s and Dementia currently have no known cure, but there are five FDA approved drugs currently available that could possibly reduce symptoms; these drugs do not slow the progression or treat the underlying causes.
-Extensive research studies are continuously being conducted to find new interventions and treatments for dementia vs. Alzheimer’s.
+Alzheimer’s and dementia currently have no known cure, but there are several FDA-approved drugs currently available that could possibly reduce symptoms.
+These drugs do not slow the progression or treat the underlying causes.
+Extensive research studies are continuously being conducted to find new interventions and treatments for Alzheimer’s and other forms of dementia.
 In the future, treatments may be able to slow the progression of Alzheimer’s or potentially prevent the disease.